Grahame-White G.W.E.7

-The Grahame-White G.W.E.7 was a British twin-engined transport biplane, designed by M Boudot and built by Grahame-White Aviation Company at Hendon.
+The Grahame-White G.W.E.7 was a British twin-engined transport biplane, designed by M Boudot.
+It was built by Grahame-White Aviation Company at Hendon.

 Development

-The G.W.E.7 was a luxury transport biplane with folding wings, it seated four passengers in a cabin in the nose with the pilot behind.
-Powered by two 320 hp Rolls-Royce Eagle V piston engines.
+The G.W.E.7 was a luxury transport biplane with folding wings.
+It seated four passengers in a cabin in the nose with the pilot behind.
+It is powered by two 320 hp Rolls-Royce Eagle V piston engines.
 The only G.W.E.7, registered G-EALR was first flown in 1919.
 It was damaged beyond repair in a forced landing at Hendon in the same year.
 The damaged remains were burned in 1920.